W-KNOTTS/CST-452-Portfolio/portfolio.md

 3. **Resource Constraints:**
    - **Challenge:** Limited access to funds may have impacted the production deployment process.
    - **Solution:** Leveraging open-source software and optimizing available tools helped overcome these constraints.
-Engaging with online communities and forums provided additional support.
+Using online communities and forums provided additional support.

 4. **Budget Management:**
    - **Challenge:** Ensuring the project stayed within budget while procuring necessary tools and resources.